subvisual/subvisual.com/src/posts/2016-08-29-subvisual-weekly-6.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/171/image@2x.jpg
 tags:
   - general
+intro: >
-intro: "Our new office is great.
+  Our new office is great.
 The team is growing, so the extra space and meeting rooms help maintain our sanity.
-We'll be hosting the next editions of [BragaJS][bragajs] and [BragaUX][bragaux], so it's the perfect excuse for you to visit us and see it."
+We'll be hosting the next editions of BragaJS and BragaUX, so it's the perfect excuse for you to visit us and see it.
 ---

 Our new office is great.
 The team is growing, so the extra space and meeting rooms help maintain our sanity.
 We'll be hosting the next editions of [BragaJS][bragajs] and [BragaUX][bragaux], so it's the perfect excuse for you to visit us and see it.